 "When I have a problem, a difficulty, I write a little note and I put it underneath Saint Joseph, so that he can dream about it!
 In other words I tell him: pray for this problem!"

 Pope Francis said he can sleep peacefully at the end of the day after he entrusts these special intentions to St. Joseph, and happily told a conference of religious superiors that now St. Joseph “sleeps on a mattress of notes!”

 Whether we need help silencing ourselves outwardly and inwardly so we can hear God’s voice; help getting up and going when the time comes to take action; or simply feel weighed down by suffering and stress, let us ask for the intercession of St. Joseph, and perhaps slip a note under his sleeping statue so the intention stays especially close to his heart.

-If you'd like to join Pope Francis in this special devotion to St. Joseph, you can purchase your own Sleeping St. Joseph Statue here.
+If you'd like to join Pope Francis in this special devotion to St. Joseph, you can purchase your own Sleeping St. Joseph Statue by clicking here.

 Of course, we must act prudently and prayerfully, and perhaps ask advice from a trusted friend or spiritual director before making an important decision.
 Nevertheless, there comes a point when we know God insists Arise!
 Get up and go.
 And we must decide how we will respond, with St. Joseph to guide us in a special way.

 A Quick Fun Fact

 It seems that St. Joseph made a friendly suggestion to God about the timing of Pope Francis’s election back in 2013.
 His inaugural Mass took place on March 19th–St. Joseph’s feast day.
 Now that's a special relationship with a saint!